rileyjmurray/sageopt/README.md

 Sageopt provides functionality for constructing, solving, and analyzing convex relaxations for signomial and polynomial optimization problems.
 It also provides functionality for recovering feasible solutions from these convex relaxations.

-This means that sageopt can be used as a standalone tool to find provably optimal solutions to hard optimization problems, or as part of a broader effort to find locally-optimal solutions to especially difficult problems (with bounds on possible optimality gaps).
+You can use sageopt as a standalone tool to find provably optimal solutions to hard optimization problems.
+You can also use sageopt as part of a broader effort to find locally-optimal solutions to especially difficult problems (with bounds on possible optimality gaps).

 These underlying convex relaxations are built upon the idea of "SAGE certificates" for signomial and polynomial nonnegativity.
-Refer to the paper "Signomial and Polynomial Optimization by Relative Entropy and Partial Dualization" for a mathematical description of the functionality implemented by this python package.
+Refer to the paper [Signomial and Polynomial Optimization via Relative Entropy and Partial Dualization](https://arxiv.org/abs/1907.00814) for a mathematical description of the functionality implemented by this python package.

+This readme file contains a minimal amount of information on sageopt.
+Users of this software are encouraged to visit [the main sageopt website](https://rileyjmurray.github.io/sageopt/).

 ## Dependencies